Graphs and complexes of lattices: Graphs of lattices

 We also have the following observations about the linearity and residual finiteness of reducible lattices.

-\begin{prop} With the same notation as before, assume $H$ is linear (or lattices in $H$ are residually finite).
+\begin{prop} With the same notation as \Cref{thm.reducibility}, assume $H$ is linear (or lattices in $H$ are residually finite).
 If $\Gamma$ is a uniform reducible $(H\times T)$-lattice, then $\Gamma$ is linear (resp. residually finite). \end{prop} \begin{proof} If $\Gamma$ is reducible, then $\Gamma$ is virtually a direct product of a linear (resp. residually finite) group with a virtually free group.
 In particular, $\Gamma$ is virtually a direct product of linear (resp. residually finite) groups and therefore linear (resp. residually finite). \end{proof}

-\begin{corollary} With $H$ and $T$ as before, assume $H$ is linear.
-If $\Gamma$ is a finitely generated uniform $(H\times T)$-lattice, then exactly one of the following holds: \begin{enumerate} \item $\Gamma$ is reducible and therefore linear (hence residually finite); \item $\Gamma$ is irreducible and linear (hence residually finite); \item $\Gamma$ is irreducible and non-residually finite. \end{enumerate} Moreover, if $H$ is a connected centre-free simple linear algebraic group without compact factors and $\Gamma$ is irreducible and linear, then $\Gamma$ is arithmetic and just-infinite. \end{corollary} \begin{proof} The first case follows from the previous proposition.
+\begin{corollary} With the same notation as \Cref{thm.reducibility}, assume $H$ is linear.
+If $\Gamma$ is a finitely generated uniform $(H\times T)$-lattice, then exactly one of the following holds: \begin{enumerate} \item $\Gamma$ is reducible and therefore linear (hence residually finite); \item $\Gamma$ is irreducible and linear (hence residually finite); \item $\Gamma$ is irreducible and non-residually finite. \end{enumerate} Moreover, if $H$ is a connected centre-free simple linear algebraic group without compact factors and $\Gamma$ is irreducible and linear, then $\Gamma$ is arithmetic and just-infinite. \end{corollary} \begin{proof} If $\Gamma$ is reducible, then $\Gamma$ is linear by \Cref{prop.red.linear}.
 Now, assume $\Gamma$ is irreducible and $\pi_H(\Gamma)$ is injective, then $\pi_H$ is a faithful linear representation of $\Gamma$ and we are in the second case.
 Since $\Gamma$ is linear, $\pi_T$ must be injective otherwise $\Gamma$ would contradict Theorem~\ref{thm.CM.nonresfin}.
 Now, if either of $\pi_T$ or $\pi_H$ are not injective, then by Theorem~\ref{thm.CM.nonresfin} we see that $\Gamma$ is not residually finite.
 Note that $\pi_T$ not being injective necessarily implies that $\pi_H$ is not injective because otherwise $\Gamma$ would admit a faithful linear representation, contradicting non-residual finiteness.
-To prove the `moreover' note that $\Gamma$ is just-infinite follows from the Bader-Shalom Normal Subgroup Theorem \cite{BaderShalom2006} applied to the closure of $\Gamma$ in $H\times T$.
+To prove the `moreover' note that $\Gamma$ is just-infinite follows from the Bader--Shalom Normal Subgroup Theorem \cite{BaderShalom2006} applied to the closure of $\Gamma$ in $H\times T$.
 The arithmeticity of $\Gamma$ follows from \cite{BaderFurmanSauer2019}. \end{proof}

-Let $vb_p(\Gamma)$ denote the {\it $p$th virtual Betti number} of $\Gamma$ which is defined to be the maximum of the $p$th Betti number over all finite index subgroups of $\Gamma$, or $\infty$ if the set is unbounded.